julie-forman-kay-lab/SPyCi-PDB/docs/installation.rst

 Your installation will become up to date with the latest developments.

-Please note that IDPConformerGenerator will be installed alongside SPyCi-PDB as the library is required for processing PDB files.
-You can find the installation of IDPConformerGenerator in ``src/idpconfgen/``.
+Please note that IDPConformerGenerator will have to be be installed alongside SPyCi-PDB as the library is required for processing PDB files.

 Updating SPyCi-PDB
 ------------------